DB Class E 10: Class E 10.12 / class 112 (1962-1991)

 Neither group of E10.12 locomotives was ready in time for the launch of the trains for which they were ordered.
-Pending their delivery, 2 separate groups of E10.1 locomotives (E10 239-244 in 1962-63, and E10 250-254 in 1963-64) were temporarily modified for 160 km/h service, complete with Henschel bogies, the prefix 1 to their running numbers, and the appropriate paint scheme.
+Pending their delivery, 2 separate groups of E10.1 locomotives (E10 239-244 in 1962-63, and E10 250-254 in 1963-64) were temporarily modified for 160 km/h service, with only E10 244 and E10 250-254 receiving the Henschel bogies.
+However, all would gain the prefix 1 to their running numbers, the modified 160 km/h gear ratios, and the appropriate paint scheme.
 All were later restored to normal E10.1 standards.

 Finally, in 1968, came 112 485, already designated as class 112, which did not have the expensive Henschel bogies, but featured modified serial-production bogies.

 Class 113 (1991-today)

 By 1991 it had become clear that the deployment of the 11 locomotives of the first two series of class 112 in heavy and fast service had taken its toll.
 Several gear wheel malfunctions during service caused heavy damage to motor and transmission of the affected units.
 The maximum speed was reduced to 120 km/h as an emergency measure, and the locomotives were only utilized as express trains in the Munich area.
-At the time they were already re-designated as class 113, in order to free up the designation of class 112 in the new German number scheme (for the more numerous and modern class 212 locomotives of the former East German Deutsche Reichsbahn of the GDR).
+At the time they were already re-designated as class 113, in order to free up the designation of class 112 in the new German number scheme (for the more numerous and modern class 212 locomotives of the former Deutsche Reichsbahn (East Germany)).
 In the meantime these locomotives, after some units had been fitted with refurbished Henschel high-speed bogies in the mid-1990s, were able to again work at the speed of 160 km/h, but were considered not to be much better than the normal class 110 units, and were soon listed for impending retirement.